Cardfight!! Vanguard: Original era

 Five months have passed after Team TRY3's battle against the company and the team decided to split up and go their separate ways with all three of them enrolling to different high schools.
 The story focuses on Chrono Shindou transferring to Tokyo Metropolitan Harumi High School.
 Chrono forms a new team with Taiyou Asukawa and Kazuma Shouji, a gloomy boy who attends the same school as Chrono.
 Shion and Tokoha have formed their own teams as well.
-What new challenges await Chrono in the aftermath of all these changes?